OfficeDev/outlook-dev-docs/docs/amphtml/get-started.md

 ### Test using other tools
 You can take a look at other tools, such as [LITMUS](https://litmus.com) which allows you to preview and send e-mails to multiple e-mail providers, including Outlook.
 Also, email service providers, such as SendGrid also support sending AMPHTML emails.

-## 3.- Send emails to Outlook.com users
+## Send emails to Outlook.com users

-Before sending emails to your customers, [register to be come an authorized sender](register-outlook.md).
+Before sending emails to your customers, you must [register to be come an authorized sender](register-outlook.md).
 Note that you will need to meet all [security requirements](security-requiremets.md) before you can become an authorized sender.

-Once approved, Outlook users that have the feature turned on (about half of Outlook users during the preview) will render your AMPHTML emails.
+Once approved, Outlook.com users that have the feature turned on (about half of Outlook.com users during the preview) will see the AMPHTML version of your emails.